 NO CASH IS ACCEPTED.
 Only Cashier's Checks or Post Office Money Orders made payable to the United States Department of Homeland Security.
 No abbreviations.

 Can the person posting bond pay in another city or state?

 Yes.
-The person needs to contact the local ICE field office.
+The person needs to contact the local ICE field office closest to them.

-Bond Help Desk: (866)233-1915
+National Bond Help Desk: (866) 233-1915